 If I knew anything about statistics I’d tell you something like: My productivity is 87.3% higher when I’ve cycled to my local writing cafe than if I drive there.
 I’d believe that percentage – blood is rushing, brain is going *meep meep meep meep use me use me use me* like the little byte from Tron.
 And of course if physical exercise isn’t within your abilities right now, you can always exercise your BRAIN instead!
 Do a puzzle, do a crossword, play solitaire, meditate – use that brilliant muscle in your head (I realise the brain isn’t a muscle but just go with it, ok?) and get things flowing again.

 7. Seek inspiration

 Read/watch something that makes you go “faaaaaaaaark I wish I could write like that” – then get depressed, think you’ll never amount to anything and you might as well shred your manuscript for insulation.
 But don’t.
 Go take a bath, take a week or so, then go back to your work and go “heeeeeey its not actually that bad… I can work with this.”

 8. Kickstart your brain

 Source prompts, suggestions, nudges, pointers, critiques, reviews, comments and ideas from other writers and writing sites.
-Check out our Writing Prompt Pinterest board, spend 60 seconds firing up your brain with One Word, or Writing Prompts That Don’t Suck.
+Check out our collection of writing exercises, maybe take a freebie course or, y’know, sign up for the full WHQ treatment.
 Need I say Google?
 Wikipedia?
 The latest newspaper?
 Your own bookshelf?

 Skip the chapter that’s doing your head in.
 Go look at the end, or jump to your favourite scene.
 Read from the beginning and make a note of phrases and sections you’re really pleased with – work out what you like about them and learn how you write best.
 Give yourself a break and get on with life for a while, because if you’re really a writer, you’ll get back to it eventually.